1. Packages

 status string

-The monitor status (ENABLED or DISABLED).
+The run state of the monitor.
+(ENABLED or DISABLED).

-accountId number
+accountId string

 The account in which the Synthetics monitor will be created.